 If that sounds like you, then read on, because we’ve put together a list of our favorite spicy Korean foods that are NOT for the faint of heart!

-If “too spicy” isn’t in your vocabulary and you’re not afraid of food that’ll make your eyes well up with tears, try the tasty dishes on this list.
+There are tons of delicious Korean foods you can sample that aren’t terribly spicy, but if “too spicy” isn’t in your vocabulary and you’re not afraid of food that’ll make your eyes well up with tears, try the tasty dishes on this list.
+Spicy food is hugely popular in Korea and it’s one of the many cultural treats you can encounter here.
 If you live to tell the tale, be sure to let us know which of these spicy Korean foods is your favorite in the comments below!

 Spicy Korean Food #1: Chicken feet (닭발)

 Korea isn’t the only Asian country in which chicken feet is a popular dish, but they do take a unique approach to preparation that sets Korean chicken feet apart from other variations.
 This Korean dish is an intimidating dish for a couple of reasons – first of all, you have to get over the fact that you’re eating chicken feet (talons and all).
 After that initial shock, though, you also have to be willing to eat one of the spiciest Korean dishes out there – that’s what makes this dish one for the true food adventurists!

 If you’re brave enough to try chicken feet, we commend you AND you’ll have bragging rights for the rest of your life.
 Give this a try the next time you’re out with somebody special you’d like to impress!